Merle Travis: Early years

-Merle Travis was born and raised in Muhlenberg County, Kentucky, which inspired many of his original songs.
+Merle Travis was born and raised in Muhlenberg County, Kentucky, which inspired many of his original songs; he specifically mentions Ebenezer, Kentucky, in "Dark as a Dungeon" on the 1947 album Folk Songs of the Hills.
 (This is the same coal-mining county mentioned in John Prine's song "Paradise".)
 He became interested in the guitar early in life, and first played one made by his brother.
 Travis reportedly saved his money to buy a guitar for which he had window-shopped for some time.

 Merle developed his guitar-playing style out of the native, western Kentucky fingerpicking tradition.
 Among its early practitioners was Black country blues guitarist Arnold Shultz.
 Shultz taught his style to several local musicians, including Kennedy Jones, who passed it on to other guitarists, notably Mose Rager, a part-time barber and coal miner, and Ike Everly, the father of the Everly Brothers.
 Their thumb and index fingerpicking method created a solo style that blended lead lines picked by the finger and rhythmic bass patterns picked or strummed by the thumb.
 This technique captivated many guitarists in the region and was the main inspiration to young Travis.
 Travis acknowledged his debt to both Rager and Everly, and appears with Rager on the DVD Legends of Country Guitar (Vestapol, 2002).

 At the age of 18, Travis performed "Tiger Rag" on a local radio amateur show in Evansville, Indiana, leading to offers of work with local bands.
 In 1937, fiddler Clayton McMichen hired Travis to be the guitarist in his Georgia Wildcats.
 He later joined the Drifting Pioneers, a Chicago-area gospel quartet that moved to WLW radio in Cincinnati, the major country music station north of Nashville.
 Travis' style amazed everyone at WLW, and he became a popular member of their barn dance radio show, the Boone County Jamboree, when it began in 1938.
-He performed on various weekday programs, often working with other WLW acts, including Louis Marshall "Grandpa" Jones, the Delmore Brothers, (in Alton Delmore's book Truth is Stranger Than Publicity on pages 274–275, Alton describes how he taught Merle Travis how to read and write music) Hank Penny and Joe Maphis, all of whom became lifelong friends.
+He performed on various weekday programs, often working with other WLW acts, including Louis Marshall "Grandpa" Jones, the Delmore Brothers, (in Alton Delmore's book Truth Is Stranger than Publicity on pages 274–275, Alton describes how he taught Merle Travis how to read and write music) Hank Penny and Joe Maphis, all of whom became lifelong friends.